FredNass/s3-dynamic-placement-and-archiving/README.md

 Preambule: This work was inspired by the one from Steven Umbehocker (OSNEXUS) on RGW autotiering.
-Make sure to read his excellent articles [here](https://ceph.io/en/news/blog/2024/auto-tiering-ceph-object-storage-part-1/) and to check his Github [repo](https://github.com/OSNEXUS/rgw-autotier)
+Make sure to read his excellent article [here](https://ceph.io/en/news/blog/2024/auto-tiering-ceph-object-storage-part-1/) and to check his Github [repo](https://github.com/OSNEXUS/rgw-autotier)

-LUA Script:
+RGW LUA Script:

 The LUA script on this repo was written from scratch to allow:
 - using a default storage class for MPU uploads (mpu_default_class/mpu_force) as S3 object size can't be used as a rule criteria with MPU uploads